Changes to Overtime Rules Q&A

 Ultimately the threshold will reach 2.5 times the state minimum wage in 2028, regardless of how many employees a business has.
 From that point on, the salary threshold will change as the minimum wage is adjusted for inflation.
 This will prevent us from ever slipping back to the unfair levels we were at before these changes were approved.
 After reaching $13.50 an hour on Jan.
 1, 2020, the state’s minimum wage will be adjusted annually using a formula based on the Consumer Price Index for Urban Wage Earners and Clerical Workers, also referred to as CPI-W. The index is adjusted annually to account for inflation.
 Basing the salary threshold on a multiplier of the minimum wage allows for a predictable calculation, based on information that is readily available to the public.

-Following extensive stakeholder and public input, L&I extended the phase-in schedule from six to eight years to allow the department time to inform and educate employers and workers, and to give businesses adequate time to plan for the changes, while still giving workers the protections they deserve.
+Following extensive stakeholder and public input, L&I extended the phase-in schedule from 6 to 8 years to allow time to inform and educate employers and workers, and to give businesses adequate time to plan for the changes, while still giving workers the protections they deserve.
 The extended timeline also allows for a more gradual phase-in for small businesses.

 The U.S. Department of Labor announced its updated rules during the state’s rulemaking process.
 L&I reviewed and considered the new federal rules prior to adopting the state rules.
 The new state rules increase consistency with the federal rules in many areas including more closely aligning the state duties tests with federal regulations.

 While the state and federal regulations are aligned in many ways, it is within the department’s statutory authority to adopt labor standards that are more favorable to employees than the federal regulations.
-Where differences between state and federal regulations exist, Labor & Industries (L&I) determined, based on stakeholder feedback and cost-benefit analysis, that preserving some differences from the federal standards was necessary to uphold important protections for employees in Washington.
+Where differences between state and federal regulations exist, L&I determined, based on stakeholder feedback and cost-benefit analysis, that preserving some differences from the federal standards was necessary to uphold important protections for employees in Washington.

 L&I has strived to make the state rules consistent with federal rules in many areas.